Mexico Is a Gorgeous Land of Opportunity Beckoning You to Call It Home

-After 10 years with a combo of temporary and permanent residency, you can apply to become a Mexican citizen, though you would have to renounce your US citizenship.
+After 10 years with a combo of temporary and permanent residency, you can apply to become a Mexican citizen.
 If you marry a Mexican citizen or even a foreigner with permanent residency, you can apply for temporary and then permanent residency without much hassle.

 How to find work in MexicoMost foreigners spending long stints in Mexico have some sort of digital work in which they are telecommuting or freelancing for US or European countries.
 That money is usually earned in fewer hours and in greater quantities than you would be paid by a Mexican employer.
 You’ll find a fair number of people teaching English, but that’s typically more of a temporary job because in most cases, it just doesn’t pay that well.

 If your Spanish is decent to good and you have a college degree, you will likely be valued by any number of multinational companies that hire workers versed in different cultures and languages.
 I know people who have come here from the US with zero experience in social media or PR, but who are now managing the entire communications department of a major company.
 Is it foreign privilege?
 Probably.
 But it pays the bills.